ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ![CellphoneDB methods](./interpreting_results.png)

-## How can I query my CellPhoneDB results?
+## How can I query my CellphoneDB results?

-CellPhoneDB results can be queried by making use of the `search_analysis_results` method.
-This method requires two of the files generated by CellPhoneDB: `significant_means` and `deconvoluted`.
+CellphoneDB results can be queried by making use of the `search_analysis_results` method.
+This method requires two of the files generated by CellphoneDB: `significant_means` and `deconvoluted`.

 Through this method, users can specify the cell pairs of interest and both; the genes `query_genes` participating in the interaction and/or the name of the interaction itself `query_interactions`.
 This method will search for significant/relevant interactions in which any cell specified in `query_cell_types_1` is found to any cell specified in `query_cell_types_2`.
 Cell pairs within any of these two lists will not be queried, that is to say, no interaction between cells A and B or C and D will be queried.